Does this test have other names?

 your baby’s foot.
 A small drop of blood is taken and tested.

 Does this test pose any risks?

-Taking a blood sample with a needle carries risks that include bleeding, infection, or bruising.
+Taking a blood sample with a needle carries risks.
+These include bleeding, infection,

 What might affect my child's test results?

 Factors that may affect your child's newborn screening results include age, other